microsoft/azure-redcap-paas/README.md

 - <https://learn.microsoft.com/samples/azure/azure-quickstart-templates/nfs-ha-cluster-ubuntu/>

 To deploy the REDCap source to Azure App Service, you must supply your REDCap Community site credentials.
 The deployment automation will use them to pull the REDCap source directly from the community site.

+Alternatively, you may provide a publicly accessible URL (no network restrictions, no login requirement) that points to a valid REDCap zip file.

 > NOTE: These values will be stored within the Azure App Service as configuration settings.
 Once your deployment has succeeded, you should navigate to your Azure App Service resource and delete or clear the values so that they aren't stored here.